filippob/deep_micro_core/README.md

 ## Collect metadata in a sqlite database

 Download the **list_dataset** google sheet as a CSV file and save it in the `data` directory.
-Then run the following script:
+Next, you need to edit `src/import_data.py` to add any additional metadata for specific datasets (see the existing examples in the file).
+After that, you can run the import script to collect the metadata in the sqlite database:

 ```bash
 poetry run import_data data/list_datasets.csv